Skip to content

 Defining plasma

-The gas isn’t charged, because that would imply an overall excess or deficiency in electrons.
-It’s therefore wrong to say that a plasma is a charged gas.
-The correct description is that it is a charge-separated gas with an overall neutral charge balance.
+The gases aren’t charged, because that would imply an overall excess or deficiency in electrons.
+It’s therefore wrong to say that plasmas are charged gases.
+The correct description is that they are charge-separated gases with an overall neutral charge balance.

 Properties of plasma